-The Group is a mixture of WIDE+ experts, international experts, Civil Society and Trade Unionists representatives.
+The Group is a mixture of WIDE+ experts, international experts and Civil Society representatives.
 It welcomes non-members to join the group.
 The group meets mostly through zoom with an active e-list.
-It currently meets 4-6 times per year online.
+It currently meets roughly once a month.

 You can contact WIDE+ coordinator: Gea Meijers, info@wide-network.org for more information and when you are interested to take part.